TheCaerleonCrow/tcc-sniffer/README.md

 Responses are answering a request.<br>

 Packets are identified by a special code.<br>
-Events have there own Event Codes.<Br>
+Events have there own `Event Codes`.<Br>
-Requests and Responses share Operation Codes.<br>
+Requests and Responses share `Operation Codes`.<br>

 Every packet is packed like a dictionary or table, or more simple; key/value pairs.<br>
 The data in the packet has a key, which is a single byte.<br>
 The data itself is given to us as a plain object, which we must convert to the actual value type.<br>

-Every packet has a key of 252/253, which tells us the code that identifies the packet.<br>
+Every packet has a key of 252 or 253, which tells us the code that identifies the packet.<br>
 252 are events<br>
 253 are operations<br>
 So, if a packet has 252=63, this is the Chat Message event.<br>